flhuihui1001/Big-data-Hadoop-and-spark/README.md

 	* Output is not in expected format
 	* Output is not sorted
 	* There are more files in your repository than need to be (only the files that exist now should be there.
 They should be changed.)
+	* Additional lines in the results files (wether empty or not)